Stal Stalowa Wola: Stadium

-Stal Stalowa Wola plays its home matches at the Podkarpackie Centrum Piłki Nożnej (Subcarpathian Football Center) at the Hutnicza 10a Street.
+Stal Stalowa Wola plays its home matches at the Subcarpathian Football Center at the Hutnicza 10a Street.
 It opened in 2020 and has been the home stadium of Stal Stalowa Wola since its completion.
 The stadium has lighting and a heated pitch.
 It holds 3,764 people (including 258 seats for visitors fans).
-In the first match at the new stadium, on February 29, 2020, Stal drew 0–0 with Bytovia Bytów (it was also the inauguration of artificial lighting).
+In the first match at the new stadium, on 29 February 2020, Stal drew 0–0 with Bytovia Bytów (it was also the inauguration of artificial lighting).